Keeping records

 Starting up Your Research

 Congratulations researcher!
-You have been recruited to the lab of Terribly (aka Terry) Famous, an authority in the field with many benchmark publications in the CV.
-It is truly an honor to work here, and you outcompeted quite a few applicants to earn the position.
-It will be a major addition to your CV, and will likely increase your chances to receive funding for your own projects in the future.
+You have been recruited to the lab of Professor Terry Williams (often called “Terry”), a well-established authority in the field with many benchmark publications to his name.
+It is truly an honour to work here, and you outcompeted several applicants to earn the position.
+It will be a major addition to your CV and will likely increase your chances of receiving funding for your own projects in the future.

 The road to success is open!

-On your first day of work Famous lets you know that you will continue, and build on, the work left behind by a previous PhD, Wang Fang (王芳), who left the Famous lab six months ago to pursue a career elsewhere (former co-workers claim she is in China, or the USA.
-Or maybe the UK.
-Or Germany.
-Nobody knows for sure).
-Before leaving, Wang sent Famous a photo of her lab notes documenting the data you will work with.
+On your first day of work, Terry informs you that you will continue and build on the work left behind by a previous PhD student, Emily Johnson, who left the lab six months ago to pursue a career elsewhere.
+Former coworkers say she could be working in the industry, at another university, or possibly abroad — nobody knows for sure.
+Before leaving, Emily sent Terry a photo of her lab notes, which document the data you will work with.

 She also left behind a USB stick containing all known files and folders in a zip file.